Trazalon, Trazodone

 Approved Medical Uses of Trazodone

-Approved for treating Major Depressive Disorder (MDD) trazodone helps alleviate symptoms, like sadness and lack of interest in activities with risk of excessive stimulation compared to typical SSRIs due to its Serotonin Antagonist and Reuptake Inhibitor (SARI) properties that improve serotonin levels, in the brain.
+Approved for treating Major Depressive Disorder (MDD), trazodone helps alleviate symptoms, like sadness and lack of interest in activities, with a risk of excessive stimulation compared to typical SSRIs due to its Serotonin Antagonist and Reuptake Inhibitor (SARI) properties that improve serotonin levels in the brain.

 Its ability to improve mood is invaluable, for individuals showing signs of;